ca34525/TexasReadmissionRiskAPI/README.md

   * **Build & Publish:** If all tests pass, it builds the master Docker image.
   * **Versioning:** The image is tagged with the unique Git commit hash and pushed to **GitHub Container Registry (GHCR)**, ensuring a versioned, deployment-ready artifact is always available.

+### Part IV: Interactive User Interface (UI)

+A **Gradio** application (`app.py`) provides a user-friendly web interface for interacting with the trained model, making it accessible to non-technical stakeholders.

+1.  **UI Layer (`app.py`):** This script loads the same trained model and metadata, creating a tabbed interface for predictions.
+2.  **Two Prediction Modes:**
+      * **Interactive Prediction:** A detailed form where users can input individual patient and encounter features to receive a real-time risk classification and probability.
+      * **Predict from ID:** A dropdown menu pre-populated with known `encounter_id`s, allowing users to quickly see predictions for historical data.

 -----

 ## How to Use This Project